Beginning with version 2.7, Fossil can send email messages to subscribers to alert them to changes in the repository:

 There are two new tables in the repository database, starting with Fossil 2.7.
 These tables are not created in new repositories by default.
 The tables only come into existence as needed when email alerts are configured and used.

 SUBSCRIBER → The subscriber table records the email address for people who want to receive email notifications.
 Each subscriber has a

 subscriberCodewhich is a random 32-byte blob that uniquely identifies the subscriber.
 There are also fields to indicate what kinds of notifications the subscriber wishes to receive, whether or not the email address of the subscriber has been verified, etc.

 PENDING_ALERT → The PENDING_ALERT table contains records that define events about which alert emails might need to be sent.
 A pending_alert always refers to an entry in the EVENT table.
 The EVENT table is part of the standard schema and records timeline entries.
 In other words, there is one row in the EVENT table for each possible timeline entry.
 The PENDING_ALERT table refers to EVENT table entries for which we might need to send alert emails.

-EMAIL_BOUNCE → This table is intended to record email bounce history so that subscribers with excessive bounces can be turned off.
-That logic has not yet been implemented so the EMAIL_BOUNCE table is currently unused.
+There was a third table "EMAIL_BOUNCE" in Fossil versions 2.7 through 2.14.
+That table was intended to record email bounce history so that subscribers with excessive bounces can be turned off.
+But that feature was never implemented and the table was removed in Fossil 2.15.